grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

 ![Volcano Pred Plot](plots/Volcano%20Pred%20Plot-1.png)

-In this post, we used volcanic data to build a multinomial classification model to see if on the basis of demographic data and oter information about a volcano, how correctly can we predict the type of the eruption.
+Okay.
+So in this post, we used volcanic data to build a multinomial classification model to see if on the basis of demographic data and oter information about a volcano, how correctly can we predict the type of the eruption.
 We also built a use case around multiclass classification and used some performance metrics to evaulte the model effectiveness.
+I hope this helps.
 Thank you so much for reading.
 See you again in the next post..!!